forestgeo/fgeo.biomass/README.md

 #> #   eqn <chr>, equation_id <chr>
 ```

-If you need more information about each equation, you can it lookup in
+If you need more information about each equation, you can look it up in
 **allodb**.

 ``` r